island-lang/island-lang.github.io/README.md

 * Pattern matching, including in if/case statements
 * Generic and existential types in classes and functions/procedures
 * Enums, with support for both numbers and strings as value types
-* Currying: with a low-impact, novice-friendly syntax and a unique extension that allows for non-ordered parameter selection.
+* Partial function application: with a low-impact, novice-friendly syntax and a unique extension that allows for non-ordered parameter selection.
 * List comprehensions
 * Extension methods and properties
 * Side-effect annotations (i.e. `func`s and `proc`s, `effector`s and `spectator`s)